rauc/rauc/docs/using.rst

   rauc status mark-good

-After assessment of the currently booted system to be fully operational, one wants to signal this information to the underlying bootloader implementation which then, for example, resets a boot attempt counter.
+After verifying that the currently booted system is fully operational, one wants to signal this information to the underlying bootloader implementation which then, for example, resets a boot attempt counter.